-For the first time in the history of photography, we may soon possess a photo of this celestial monster.
+For the first time, we may soon possess an "image" of this celestial monster.

 Despite its supermassive size, Sgr A* is far enough away from us to present a massive challenge for any one telescope to capture.
 According to Nature, it would require something with a resolution more than 1,000 times better than the Hubble Space Telescope to pull off.
 Instead, astronomers decided to create something bigger –– much bigger.

-Last April, astronomers synchronized a global network of radio telescopes to observe the immediate environment of Sgr A*.
-Together, like the fictional robot character Voltron, they combined to form the Event Horizon Telescope, a virtual planet-sized observatory capable of capturing unprecedented detail over great distances.
+In April 2018, astronomers synchronized a global network of radio telescopes to observe the immediate environment of Sgr A*.
+Together, like the fictional robot character Voltron, they combined to form the Event Horizon Telescope (EHT), a virtual planet-sized observatory capable of capturing unprecedented detail over great distances.

-"Instead of building a telescope so big that it would probably collapse under its own weight, we combined eight observatories like the pieces of a giant mirror," Michael Bremer, an astronomer at the International Research Institute for Radio Astronomy (IRAM) and a project manager for the Event Horizon Telescope, told the AFP.
+"Instead of building a telescope so big that it would probably collapse under its own weight, we combined eight observatories like the pieces of a giant mirror," Michael Bremer, an astronomer at the International Research Institute for Radio Astronomy (IRAM) and a project manager for the Event Horizon Telescope, is quoted as saying at the time.
 "This gave us a virtual telescope as big as Earth — about 10,000 kilometres (6,200 miles) in diameter."

 It takes a village (of telescopes)